VinnieT1/Trabalhos-MD/README.md

 //encontra o inverso de a mod b: int inverso_modulo(int a, int b){
+    //se a for negativo, pegamos um a positivo, que seja equivalente ao a original:
+    //se a for maior que b, pegamos a % b, que eh equivalente a a: a = (b + a % b) % b;

     //declarando os coeficientes s e t:
     int s, t;